spaconference/spa-handbook/mailing-lists.md

 programme@
 conference@
 website@

+And usually, but not in 2020,
 marketing@

-and the additional members of the committee.
+It also goes to the additional members of the committee.
 In 2020 these are:

 Eoin Woods
 Gen Ashley
 Hibri Marzook
+Maryam Umar
 Rob Chatley

 admin@ goes to organisers@ plus Mandy Bauer, who is the Events Executive at the BCS.